Meet Our Team

 Mollie Bowman | Managing Director

-Mollie has overall strategic and operational responsibility for building Living Links and meeting three core programmatic goals: advancing the 3G movement nationwide, developing educational programming and partnerships, and supporting 3G networks in responding to events that impact targets of hate and bigotry.
-Plans for two other positions will be announced soon.
+Mollie has helped build Living Links from its early stages and is central to our ongoing partnership with the USC Shoah Foundation.
+Her focus is on meeting three core programmatic goals: advancing the 3G movement nationwide, developing educational programming and partnerships, and supporting 3G networks in responding to events that impact targets of hate and bigotry.

 Mollie holds a B.A. in political communication and a M.A. in public affairs from the George Washington University where she is a former member of the Board of Trustees.
 She lives in Washington, D.C. with her husband Oliver.